Mei Sim Lai-Peters OBE DL (right) and Ex Co-Chair Merlene Toh Emerson MBE

-The Trust is currently headed by Co-Chairs Mei Sim Lai and Merlene Emerson, members of a strong and diverse Board of Trustees.
+The Trust is currently served by Mei Sim Lai OBE DL as Chair and a strong and diverse Board of Trustees consisting of 8 members.
 The Trustees bring to the Board the experience, understanding and skills which are vital for realising the Trust's goals.
-Since 2012, Joe Hung has been employed to work with Soho Housing Trust and other housing associations and Chinese community associations across London and in the UK.
-The Trust is also supported by partner organisations such as Chinese National Healthy Living Centre, patrons and advisors from business and political spheres who assist with fundraising and in informing policy on health, welfare and ageing societies.
+Since 2012, a part-time outreach housing support officer has been employed to work with a number of housing associations and Chinese community organisations across London and in the UK.
+The Trust is also supported by patrons and advisors from business and political spheres who assist with fundraising and in informing policy on health, welfare and ageing societies.

 Mei Sim is founder and Principal of LaiPeters & Co and Managing Director of the management and consulting firm LaiPeters Limited.
 She is deputy Lieutenant of Greater London and Representative Deputy Lieutenant for the London Borough of Brent.
 Born and educated in Malaysia, Mei Sim came to London in 1970 to train as a Chartered Accountant.
 In 1979 she became the first Chinese and female Partner at the leading firm of City Chartered Accountants, Pridie Brewster, established in 1914.
 She is a Fellow of the Institute of Chartered Accountants in England & Wales and a Fellow of the Association of Chartered Certified Accountant.
 Since 1991,Mei Sim holds and has held several Non Executive and Board appointments in the Public, Private, City, International business and Charity and Voluntary sectors.